Clouded-Sabre/rawsocket/README.md

    ```bash
    go build -o server_win.exe server_win.go
    ```
-3. Run `server_win.exe` in a Command Prompt with Administrator privileges.
+3. Run `server.exe` in a Command Prompt with Administrator privileges.

 **Note:**
 For TCP, the sample server creates a dummy TCP socket that binds to port `54321` (without accepting connections) so that the kernel knows the port is in use and does not send RST packets when raw TCP packets are exchanged.